IFTE-13/Structured_Query_Language/README.md

 #### PROCEDURE

 > A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.
+> A database object like table, view or sequence.
+> Can be parameterized or non-perameterized.
+> Don't return direct value
+> One procedure can be called inside another procedure.

 <details>
 <summary>Catagories and Examples</summary>

-- Procedure with parameter
+- Procedure

-> creation
+> creation (Without parameter)

 ```sql
 create procedure